ac72177/AJAR-Project/README.md

-# AJAR-Project
+# Plan+
 ## Project Description
-Plan+ (Plant) is designed for young adults and adults (ages 18-35) who want to stay organized and ensure that they achieve their goals.
-Plan+ allows users to set goals and keep track of the progress of their goals through viewing progress visualization, setting their schedule, and more.
-The data that this product will store is mainly user account information and user inputted data (plans, files, etc).
-Users will be able to upload, update, and view the data that they have inputted.
-Given enough time, a notification system could be implemented as well as a way to view other user profiles.
+Plan+ (Plant) is a garden-theme planning tool for anyone who wishes to manage and keep track of their their goals.
+Plan+ helps users to gain a better control of their plans by providng the ability to add tasks under each plan, visualize progress, and to view plans based on labels and other attributes.
+Unlike all the other planning tools, Plan+ presents a fun and comforting user experience by visualizing each plan as a Plant in users' garden, which "grows" as the plan gets completed.

 ## Task Requirements
 ### Minimal